Skip to content

 Not Every HF Antenna Is a Compromise The EFHW Is a Dipole… But the EFOC Definitely Isn’t Why We Call the EFOC29 a Near-Resonant Multiband Antenna

-This article explains where the losses come from, how large they typically are, and why the lengths 51 m, 37 m, and 22 m are smart choices when using a 9:1.
+This article explains where the losses come from, why a 9:1 random-wire antenna can vary so much from band to band, and why the lengths 51 m, 37 m, and 22 m are sensible starting points when using a modern ferrite 9:1 UNUN.

 Loss inside the 9:1 UNUN